Charitable Giving After OBBBA: What Advisors Need to Know and How to Explain It

 What Changed and What Didn’t

-Fewer households will benefit from itemizing deductions.
+What changed: Fewer households will benefit from itemizing deductions.
 As a result, charitable contributions won’t reduce income taxes for every client in every year.

-Charitable deductions did not disappear.
+What didn’t: Charitable deductions did not disappear.
 For clients who itemize, charitable giving can still create meaningful income tax benefits, especially when timing and strategy are aligned.

 The shift isn’t about whether charitable planning still matters.

-It’s about when it matters most
+It’s about when it matters most.

 When Charitable Giving Still Creates Income Tax Value